pedrojunqueira/da-100/README.md

 			- Inner

 - Use Advanced Editor to modify M code
-	- Each cleaning step that you made was likely created by using the graphical interface, but Power Query uses the M language behind the scenes.
+	- Each transformation step that you made using the graphical interface, it is recorded in the M language behind the scenes.
 	- Power Query Advanced Editor is where all the M code was written
 	- You will rarely need to write M code, but it can still prove useful